octomix/josson/README.md

         {}->customer{} ==>{}

-4. Object parent-child relation is connected by a `.`.
+4. Parent node and child node are connected by a `.`.

         josson.getNode("customer.name")
         ==>